Mission Support

 Talitha Korner teaches discipleship at Bible Schools in Africa.
 She always encourages us, when she comes to visit.

-We also have links with Christians against Poverty (CAP) which has only recently been set up in Bromley.
+We have links with Christians against Poverty (CAP) which has only recently been set up in Bromley.

 Supporting, educating, taking aid, encouraging – 'We can't go, but we can help and support those who can!'